dn0912/SBDP_job_budgets/README.md

 After all installation, Redis server should be running on Port `6379` and job budget application on Port `3000`

-### 3. Test whether you can get response of running server and Redis by curl endpoint
+### 3. Test whether you get response of running server and Redis by curl endpoint

 ```bash
 # Test Node app